-Over here at Abbey’s Kitchen, we have talked a LOT about starting solids and baby led weaning.
-You know I’m a big advocate of BLW, and have been talking a LOT about how to successfully introduce the common food allergens to help reduce the risk of allergy in your kids.
-I’m f*cking scared to DEATH of allergies and I know you are too.
+I am a big advocate of baby led weaning (BLW) and have talked a LOT about how to successfully introduce BLW foods and common food allergens to help reduce the risk of allergy in your kids.

-In previous posts, we have discussed the recent EAT study which outlined the new guidelines for allergy introduction that state that we no longer want to wait until 1 year or later to introduce common food allergens like peanuts and eggs, but rather, earlier introduction (around 6 months for most babies) has been shown to help reduce the risk of food allergies.
+In previous posts, we have discussed the recent EAT study which outlined the new guidelines for allergy introduction.
+It states that we no longer want to wait until 1 year or later to introduce common food allergens like peanuts and eggs.
+Instead, earlier introduction (around 6 months for most babies) has been shown to help reduce the risk of food allergies.

 - Babies needs for Iron are particularly high after 6 months (11 mg!), and breastmilk or formula alone do not meet these needs.

 - Babies need to learn how to eat solids of different textures and learn how to chew.
-They actually have a unique window around 6-10 months when they are best able to learn to explore a variety of textures, and research suggests that babies fed exclusively liquid and purees by 9 or 10 months have a more difficult time with picky eating down the road.
+They actually have a unique window around 6-10 months when they are best able to learn to explore a variety of textures.
+Research suggests that babies fed exclusively liquid and purees by 9 or 10 months have a more difficult time with picky eating down the road.